Learning High-Order Relationships of Brain Regions: Introduction

-However, despite the clear multiplexity of the brain's involvement in cognition \citep{logue2014neural,barrasso2016neurobiological,knauff2010complex,reineberg2022context}, the current imaging biomarker detection methods \citep{shen2017using,gao2019combining,li2021braingnn} focus only on the contributing roles of the pairwise connectivity edges.
+Discovering relations among brain regions toward a specific phenotypic outcome from fMRI signals has been a crucial area in neuroimaging research.
+Reliable and informative relations help neuroscientists and clinical professionals to better understand brain functions, and thus improve clinical diagnosis and treatments \citep{kucian2008development,kucian2006impaired, li2015putting,li2015toward,satterthwaite2015linked,wang2016efficient}.
+However, despite the clear multiplexity of the brain's involvement in cognition \citep{logue2014neural,barrasso2016neurobiological,knauff2010complex,reineberg2022context}, current imaging biomarker detection methods \citep{shen2017using,gao2019combining,li2021braingnn} focus only on the contributing roles of the pairwise connectivity edges.
 In contrast, most brain functions involve distributed patterns of interactions among multiple regions \citep{semedo2019cortical}.
 For instance, executive planning requires the appropriate communication of signals across many distinct cortical areas \citep{logue2014neural}.
-Pairwise connectivity, without considering the brain's high-order structure, can lead to inconsistent findings across studies with low prediction performance.
-Although there are few works \citep{zu2016identifying,xiao2019multi,li2022construction} working on discovering the high-order relationships of brain regions, they cannot effectively extract meaningful patterns towards a neurological outcome since 1) the discovering process of high-order relationships is not guided by cognitive targets; 2) the weak expressiveness of traditional machine learning methods (e.g. lasso regression) hinders the accurate modeling of brain region interactions \citep{cao2022brain,richards2019deep}.
+These high-order relationships, cannot always be decomposed into pairwise ones \cite{battiston2020networks, battiston2021physics, bick2023higher}, thus allowing them to capture information beyond the reach of pairwise ones \cite{do2020structural}.
+Consequently, relying solely on pairwise connectivity, without accounting for the brain's complex high-order structure, may result in inconsistent findings and low predictive performance across studies.
+Although recently there have been a few works \citep{zu2016identifying,xiao2019multi,li2022construction} working on discovering the high-order relationships of brain regions, they are unable to effectively extract meaningful patterns.
+This is because these methods usually first identify some candidates of high-order relationships and then perform feature selection.
+The candidates are obtained by enumerating only a small portion of all possible relations, or by clustering methods that are unrelated to the target.
+As a result, most informative high-order relations are likely excluded at the first stage.
+This inspires us to solve the problem in an end-to-end manner through a more expressive model and a more appropriate objective.